Rocket companies

 • Point distribution with setting and completing multiple reward goals

-What we want to learn
+What Research wants to learn

 • What first-time vs. return users need to understand earn activities